‘Beijing’s parade proves China is in full control’

-This is apropos a letter to the Editor from this writer carried by the newspaper yesterday.
-For decades, the Pentagon believed US technological superiority was untouchable.
-But Beijing’s show of force shattered that illusion.
+This is apropos two back-to-back letters from this writer carried by the newspaper on Wednesday and yesterday.

-Analysts in Washington, Brussels, and Tokyo were forced to confront an undeniable reality: China can now match or exceed US capabilities in precision strike, strategic range, and integrated defense.
-The balance of power has shifted irreversibly, forcing even America’s closest allies to reconsider where true leadership lies.
+Washington responded by pouring billions into domestic rare-earth mining projects under the Defense Production Act, hoping to reduce reliance on China.
+But without Beijing’s decades-long refining infrastructure, recovery will take at least a decade, if not longer.

-Yet China’s dominance is not based on weapons alone; it rests on a deeper foundation of economic strength.
-Trump’s tariffs, designed to cripple Beijing’s industrial power, instead exposed America’s own vulnerabilities.
+Even as Trump threatened harsher tariffs to force China’s compliance, Xi Jinping did not flinch.
+The world saw, perhaps for the first time, that America’s economic lifeline had shifted decisively eastward.

 Copyright Business Recorder, 2025